bddevfarid/wp-post-word-count/README.md

 # Wp Post Word Count & Reading Time Plugin

-As of my last update in September 2021, I don't have specific information about a WordPress plugin called "WP Post Word Count & Reading Time."
+As of my last update in July 2023, I don't have specific information about a WordPress plugin called "WP Post Word Count & Reading Time."
 However, it is common for WordPress plugins to be developed and released regularly, so it's possible that such a plugin may have been created after my last update.

 In general, WordPress offers a vast collection of plugins to enhance the functionality of websites.
 To find the plugin you mentioned, you can follow these steps: